The Caregiver Rulebook: How to Actually Help (Without Making It Worse)

 Because if one more person says, “Let me know if you need anything,” and then disappears when I give them something specific, I might start mailing out laminated instructions and an itemized bill.

-This one is for the others — and the people who unquestioningly believe their version over the one person living the real story.
-Dazey: unfiltered, unbothered, unhinged for a reason.
+This one is for the “Others” — and the people who unquestioningly believe their version over the one person living the real story.
+Dazey: unfiltered, unbothered, unhinged for a reason. #asyouwish #youmademe

 This is Dazey’s Diary, not a suggestion box.
 So today, I’m spelling it out:

-If you actually want to help your loved one with dementia — and the burned‑out caregiver standing between them and chaos — here’s what that looks like.
+If you actually want to support an Alzheimer’s caregiver — and the burned‑out daughter standing between them and chaos — here’s what that looks like.

 “Thinking of you” is cute.